Page last updated April 25, 2026.

 Froelichia floridana—Large Cottonweed or Plains Snakecotton

-A small annual with a single erect or ascending stem and leaves on the bottom 1/3 of the plant that are lanceolate to linear & sericeous tomentose.
-Flowers are in 5 rank pubescent spikes, and utricles are flask-shaped.
+A small annual with a single erect or ascending stem and leaves on the bottom third of the plant that are lanceolate to linear with silky-wooly hairs.
+Flowers are in hairy spikes, and the fruits are flask-shaped utricles.
 Native to the central and eastern USA and northern Mexico.

 Gomphrena serrata—Prostrate Globe Amaranth